BusterZero-99/WaveShare3.5lcd/OS/KDEPlasma.md

 sudo raspi-config
 ```

-Then go to System Options, then Boot/Auto Login, and select Desktop, and if prompted, select "ssdm", and reboot
+Then go to System Options, then Boot, and select Desktop, and if prompted, select "ssdm", and reboot

 ```bash
 sudo apt purge openresolv dhcpcd5 libreoffice* xterm kate konqueror kmail korganizer kontact akregator kaddressbook -y